salsalabs/engexport/README.md

     process groups for active supporters

   donations
-    process donations for all active and inactive supporters
+    process donations for active and inactive supporters

 ```
 * Active supporters
 ```